What is the covenant for a kingdom that Jesus made with his

 Luke 12:32)

-* The word διατίθεμαι is variously translated as: grant; appoint; confer;
+διατίθεμαι is variously translated as:

-assign; bestow; give; dispose; etc. It does not mean "make", although in certain places it is translated as
+Strong's #1303; Thayer's Greek Lexicon) It does not mean "make", although in certain places it is translated as

 such because in English we don't say

-that God "gives" a covenant but that he makes a covenant.
-If you speak another language, how is it
+that God "gives" a covenant but that he "makes" a covenant.

 said in your tongue, in your Bible?
 Does God "make" or "give" a covenant?
 Did Jesus "make"